RabaGhast/prize-lottery/README.md

 ## Web API
 This project is an ASP.NET Core 6 Web API.
+It uses SQLite for storing the data.

 The API has built-in Swagger documentation that can be accessed from `https://localhost:44354/swagger`.
 This provides an easy way to test the API endpoints and understand their functionality.

 ### Running the API
 You can run the API either by using the .NET runtime, which will use IIS by default.